Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 What codes do your flexible pvc pipe meet?

-Is flex pvc pipe safe for fish tanks?
+Is flexible pvc pipe safe for fish tanks?

 • Yes, good for fresh, salt water or reef aquariums, fisheries, ponds, etc. Warning: It's always a very good idea to wash all pipe and fittings if you are going to use them for anything to do with wildlife.
 For example, we use a natural pesticide in our warehouse, but you don't know what others use, or what the trucking company uses, etc. So to be safe, always wash the fittings and/or flush the system thoroughly before putting in any fish or livestock.
 This goes for bird cages and toys made out of PVC also.

-Can flex pvc pipe be used in the home or for drinking water?
+Can flexible pvc pipe be used in the home or for drinking water?

-• No. The flex pvc pipe we sell is not rated for drinking (potable) water.
-Flex PVC is non-toxic, however it will pick up a "plastic" taste if water sits in the pipe for several hours.
+• No. The flexible pvc pipe we sell is not rated for drinking (potable) water.
+Flexible PVC is non-toxic, however it will pick up a "plastic" taste if water sits in the pipe for several hours.
 Also home plumbing systems are under constant pressure and so we do not recommend flex pvc for such applications.

-Has Flex PVC ever been used for residential or commercial plumbing?
+Has Flexible PVC ever been used for residential or commercial plumbing?

 • No. What you may be thinking of is Polybutylene pipe.
 Polybutylene pipe was a total failure and subject to many lawsuits.
-It has nothing in common with Flex PVC.
+It has nothing in common with Flexible PVC pipe.
 It's a completely different product.
-(Now outlawed in all states.
-You can get more information here. )
+(Now outlawed in all states.)

 When is "schedule 40" not schedule 40?

 • There are two "Schedule 40" ratings.
 One is for dimensions and the other is for usage.
 Our flexible PVC is the same dimensions as Sch 40 pipe, but it's different from rigid pvc pipe in 2 very big ways: 1) Flexible PVC pipe is not rated for potable (drinking) water, and 2) Flexible PVC pipe will not take the same pressure rigid pvc will.
-(See chart below.)
+(See PVC Pipe pressure & dimension chart.)
 Also, Flexible PVC pipe is treated as a hose by the building industry, not a pipe.
 Thus our hose fits Schedule 40 fittings (dimensionally) and can be used in place of schedule 40 pipe for many applications, but it does not meet all the requirements for schedule 40 pipe.
-(If you look at the specification on the home page you'll see the pressure ratings are not the same as schedule 40 pipe.)
+(If you look at the specification on the PVC Pipe pressure & dimension page you'll see the pressure ratings are not the same as schedule 40 pipe.)
 So, while we call it "flexible pvc pipe" in reality it's a hose that fits perfectly into schedule 40 fittings, but it has a lower pressure rating, can't take dead head pressure and it not approved for potable water.
 (Potable water means approved for human consumption.)
-Irrigation, fish, nurseries, farming, livestock, etc are all okay provided you don't excede the pressure ratings.
+Irrigation, fish, nurseries, farming, livestock, etc are all okay provided you don't exceed the pressure ratings.
+There is also some information on this on Understanding and Identifying Your Pipe & Fittings.
+One of many technical articles on our Tech Help Articles page.

 What is the temperature range for this pipe?